-1. You need to use a tripod.
-(I don’t trust myself to be that steady.)
+1. You need to use a tripod or a stable solid service that won’t move (don’t trust yourself to be that steady.)

 2. Slow Shutter Speed – 20-30 seconds, Aperture around F8, with a low ISO.

 3. Use a wide angle lens like: 12-18 mm.
 (I just used my kit lens and set it to 18mm.)